bioresestance/RedditScraper/README.md

 - [ ] Add a log file to dump all log information.
 Currently only writes to the console.
 - [ ] Add support to download either Reddit of other site albums.
 Currently only supports single file per post download.
 - [ ] Add more then one download location.
 This will allow storing files in separate folders based on some filter.
+- [ ] Add file size and file purging.
+- [ ] Add periodic retrieval of files based on settings.